o3de/o3de.org/content/docs/userguide/ai/bubbles-system.md

 ---
-description: ' Learn more about the AI Bubbles system in &ALYlong;. '
+description: ' Learn more about the AI Bubbles system in Amazon Lumberyard. '
 title: AI Bubbles System
 ---
 # AI Bubbles System {#ai-bubbles-system}